Residential Furnaces and Boilers

-The Department of Energy (DOE) has regulated the energy efficiency level of residential furnaces and boilers since 1987.
-Residential furnaces and boilers include gas, electric, and oil-fired furnaces and boilers that are used to provide central heating to residential dwellings.
+The Department of Energy (DOE) has regulated the energy efficiency level of residential furnaces since 1987.
+Residential furnaces include gas, electric, and oil-fired furnaces that are used to provide central heating to residential dwellings.
 Furnaces heat air and distribute the heated air through the house using ducts.
-Boilers heat water, providing either hot water or steam for heating.
-Steam is distributed via pipes to steam radiators, and hot water can either be distributed via baseboard radiators, radiant floor systems, or can heat air via a coil.

-The standards for residential furnaces and boilers implemented in 1992 will save approximately 3.9 quads of energy and result in approximately $46.2 billion in energy bill savings for products shipped from 1992-2021.
-The standard will avoid about 206 million metric tons of carbon dioxide emissions, equivalent to the annual greenhouse gas emissions of about 40.4 million automobiles.
+The standards for residential furnaces implemented in 1992 will save approximately 2.6 quads of energy and result in approximately $30.1 billion in energy bill savings for products shipped from 1992-2021.
+The standard will avoid about 137 million metric tons of carbon dioxide emissions, equivalent to the annual greenhouse gas emissions of about 26.9 million automobiles.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a request for information for test procedures for residential furnaces and boilers.
-78 FR 675 (January 4, 2013).
-For more information, please see the rulemaking webpage
+DOE has published a Federal Register notice of final rule pertaining to test procedures for residential furnaces and boilers.
+81 FR 2628 (January 15, 2016).
+For more information, please see the rulemaking webpage.

-The following content summarizes the energy conservation standards for residential furnaces and boilers.
+The following content summarizes the energy conservation standards for residential furnaces.
 The text is not an official reproduction of the Code of Federal Regulations and should not be used for legal research or citation.

 Current Standard

-Residential furnaces and boilers manufactured and distributed in commerce, as defined by 42 U.S.C.
-6291 (16), must meet the energy conservation standards specified in the Code of Federal Regulations, 10 CFR 430.32(e)(1)(i) and (e)(2)(i).
+Residential furnaces manufactured and distributed in commerce, as defined by 42 U.S.C.
+6291 (16), must meet the energy conservation standards specified in the Code of Federal Regulations, 10 CFR 430.32(e)(1)(i).
 This information is also available in the Electronic Code of Federal Regulations.

-The Annual Fuel Utilization Efficiency (AFUE) of residential furnaces shall not be less that the following for non-weatherized furnaces manufactured before May 1, 2013, and weatherized furnaces manufactured before January 1, 2015:
+The Annual Fuel Utilization Efficiency (AFUE) of residential furnaces shall not be less than the following for non-weatherized gas-fired furnaces manufactured before November 19, 2015; non-weatherized oil-fired furnaces manufactured before May 1, 2013; and weatherized furnaces manufactured before January 1, 2015:

 Table 1.
 Energy Conservation Standards for Residential Furnaces